rundis/gradle-buster-plugin/README.md

 ### Version history

 #### 0.2.4.2
+* Fix for running tests with multiple buster configurations by [ehirsch](https://gist.github.com/ehirsch)
-* Updated to gradle 2.1
+* Updated to gradle 2.2
 * Modified publication to allow publishing to gradle plugin portal.
 Now you need to provide fully qualified plugin id

 #### 0.2.4.1